 Half of all sinkings occur at the dock when some small part below the waterline fails.
 However, these parts – an outdrive bellows, for example – most often fail due to “wear, tear, and corrosion” or a lack of maintenance, so the policy won’t pay for a new outdrive bellows.
 But here’s the rub: as a consequence of the failed bellows, your boat is now sunk and likely a total loss.
 Who pays for that?
 That’s why you need “consequential damage” coverage that pays for losses that often start with a failed part that may be excluded under the policy.
 The small inexpensive part that failed may not be covered but most importantly the rest of the repairs or total loss will be.
 One caveat: this consequential damage coverage often applies only to specific types of losses.
 For example, the immediate consequential damage resulting from any fire, explosion, sinking, demasting, collision or stranding.

-In addition to your policy’s standard liability coverage for physical damage or bodily injury to a third party, fuel-spill liability protects you from claims for cleanup or third party damage to the accidental discharge of oil or fuel that can occur in a sinking, fire, collision, or grounding.
+In addition to your policy’s standard liability coverage for physical damage or bodily injury to a third party, fuel-spill liability protects you from claims for cleanup or third-party damage to the accidental discharge of oil or fuel that can occur in a sinking, fire, collision, or grounding.
 Some policies only pay the costs associated with a fuel spill up to the policy’s set limit of boating liability coverage.
 A better policy separates out fuel-spill liability and provides coverage up to the maximum amount you can be held liable for under federal law, which today is a whopping $939,800.

 Many boat insurance policies today offer some kind of on water towing endorsement that provides a level of towing and assistance for routine breakdowns or soft ungroundings.
 Know how you will be able to use that coverage – who provides the service and do they have 24-hour dispatch service to call for assistance?
 At what locations in the country will you have to pay for a tow out of pocket and be reimbursed?
 Having a separate on water towing membership plan can be a better bet as it can offer greater service levels, coverage options, direct billing so you can leave your credit card in your wallet, and priority towboat service on busy Saturday afternoons and evenings.

-When fires, sinkings, shed roof collapses or running up on a shoal damages your boat, you end up with a “salvage” situation.
+When fires, sinkings, shed roof collapses or running up on shoal damage your boat, you end up with a “salvage” situation.
 If the boat is not a total loss and needs to be recovered and brought to a repair facility, costs can escalate quickly.
-Most boaters assume the cost of raising or moving the boat to safe location is covered by their policy, but some marine insurers will subtract salvage costs from the insured value of the boat, reducing the funds available to repair the boat or the amount paid in the event of a total loss.
+Most boaters assume the cost of raising or moving the boat to a safe location is covered by their policy, but some marine insurers will subtract salvage costs from the insured value of the boat, reducing the funds available to repair the boat or the amount paid in the event of a total loss.
 Also in case of a total loss, you may receive a check for the boat’s insured value but only a small percentage of the insured value, just 5 or 10%, to pay for salvage costs, which may not cover the bill.
 That leaves your wallet short and you managing a potentially complex task.
-Better policies don’t let you go it alone, and provide salvage coverage that is separate, but equal to the boat’s hull value coverage.
+Better policies don’t let you go it alone and provide salvage coverage that is separate, but equal to the boat’s hull value coverage.

 Not all boat insurance policies automatically provide boat trailer coverage so be sure to check, and also find out if there are geographic limits on where you may trailer the boat.
 Note that if you have an accident while towing, it is your boat policy that pays to repair or replace the trailer, but any third-party damage your trailer causes to property or injuries to people is covered under your auto policy.